Svante Nilsson (artist)

-Svante Nilsson, Svante Edvin Nilsson (10 June 1869 in Stockholm, Sweden – 21 May 1942 in Stockholm) was a Swedish medal engraver, medal artist, lyricist and lute singer.
+Svante Edvin Nilsson (10 June 1869 in Stockholm, Sweden – 21 May 1942 in Stockholm) was a Swedish medal engraver, medal artist, lyricist and lute singer.

 Biography

 When Svante Nilsson was thirteen years old he began to study medal engraving for the Swedish engraver Adolf Lindberg (1839–1916) in Stockholm.
 Adolf Lindberg was a prestigious and reputable medal engraver in Sweden during the 1800s.
 After ten years of teaching in Stockholm Svante Nilsson mastered the art of producing the medal stamps.
 Then he was awarded the scholarship of Kommerskollegium in 1893, that he used to further education in Paris and Rome.
 Svante Nilsson remained in Paris.
 He collaborated with the Swedish medal engraver Sven Kulle (1860–1945), who resided in Paris in France.
 Sven Kulle had established a studio in Paris in 1891 where, among others, Svante Nilsson was employed.
 At the same time Nilsson also studied at École des Arts Décoratifs, a public university of art and design in Paris, the school is one of the most prestigious French grande école, and at Académie Colarossi, another art school in Paris.
 Svante Nilsson participated in several exhibitions during his years in Paris and he played a significant role in the Swedish art colony.
 His home became a gathering place for the Swedish art students.
 He stayed in Paris from 1893 to 1914.
 He returned to Sweden when the first world war broke out in 1914.